 “When we first got together as teens, Vic introduced me to vocal harmony.
 Our voices blended surprisingly well, even then.
 Still, no one was more surprised than me when we forged a musical re-connection after 30 years.
 It’s been fun reprising tunes we grew up playing together.”

 The project took a giant leap ahead when Ric Lake added his bass and vocal harmonies to the musical mix in November 2014.

 A couple months later Vic invited another former bandmate, drummer and vocalist Billy Walp, to make the project a full band, with four voices.

-By January 2016, it was apparent the lineup and camaraderie had become rock solid, so Vic’s Mix became simply The Mix.
+By the start of 2016, it was apparent the lineup and camaraderie had become rock solid, so Vic’s Mix became simply The Mix.

 Nonetheless, change is inevitable and it came to the band in July 2017 when Bill, after more than three years as an important ingredient in The Mix, had to leave due to new full-time job responsibilities.